SaraNippert/SaraNippert/README.md

 - 👋 Hi, I’m @SaraNippert
 - 👀 I’m interested in developing my skills as a full-stack software engineer, learning languages (computer and human), building computers, and modding Stardew Valley.
-- 🌱 I’m currently learning how to create webpages from the database through to the HTML.
+- 🌱 I’m currently learning about Azure fundamentals.
 - 💞️ I’m looking to collaborate on experimenting with new technologies.
 - 📫 Reach me at: saranippert@outlook.com